 Besides tailgating, here are other causes of multi-car accidents:

 Each driver will face the possibility of costly damage to their car and serious personal injuries.
 They may each want financial compensation for their injuries.
-The legal rule in a three-car accident is the same as the one used in any other crash – the driver who acted unreasonably under the circumstances is the one who needs to pay for damages suffered by the other drivers.
+The legal rule in a three-car accident is the same as the one used in any other crash – the driver who acted unreasonably under the circumstances needs to pay for damages suffered by the other drivers.
 However, liability is not always apparent at first.

 A three-car accident presents additional legal challenges when it comes to determining responsibility for the crash.

-Three-car accidents include when:
+Three-car accidents happen when:

 The same legal principles that apply to three-car accidents apply to multi-car accidents.
 The insurance companies will need to confer to determine who was liable.
 Who is liable depends on what happened in the crash.